xnvme/xnvme/docs/getting_started/index.rst

 If you are getting errors while attempting to configure and build **xNVMe** then it is likely due to one of the following:

-**git submodules**

-* You did not clone with ``--recursive`` or are for other reasons missing the submodules.
-Either clone again with the ``--recursive`` flag, or update
-  submodules: ``git submodule update --init --recursive``.

-* You used the **"Download Source"** link on GitHUB, this does not work as it does not provide all the third-party repositories, only the xNVMe source-tree.
+* You are building in an **offline** environment and only have a shallow source-archive or a git-repository without subprojects.

-In case you cannot use git submodules then a source-archive is provided with each xNVMe release, you can download it from the `GitHUB Release page
-<https://github.com/OpenMPDK/xNVMe/releases>`_ release page.
-It contains the
-xNVMe source code along with all the third-party dependencies, namely: SPDK, liburing, libnvme, and fio.
+The full source-archive is made available with each release and downloadble from the `GitHUB Release page <https://github.com/OpenMPDK/xNVMe/releases>`_ release page.
+It contains the xNVMe source code along with all the third-party dependencies, namely: SPDK, liburing, libnvme, and fio.

 **missing dependencies / toolchain**